jcs-instructor/mobtimer/backlog.md

 ## Next

 - [x] ETHAN: BETWEEN SESSIONS: Update instructions on how to update icons
+- [ ] Fix script error: rm: cannot remove 'src/exports.tmp': No such file or directory
 - [ ] ON HOLD: Create VSCode extension (needed so we can use it ourselves) - see our vscode extension repo here: https://github.com/jcs-instructor/mobtimer-vscode/blob/main/backlog-vscode.md
 - [ ] Extract mobtimer-controller (refactor to share with both React mobtimer-frontend and mobtimer-vscode extension)